-• EE
+EE

 EE studies were carried out for F1-F3 formulations.
-All the EEs were between 55% and 69%.
-For F2, EE was 68.24% which is higher than F1 and F3.
-It is because, in case of F1 (1:1 ratio), equal amount of drug and lipid was present for interaction.
+All the entrapment efficiencies were between 55% and 69%.
+When cholesterol was used as lipid, F2 has highest EE (69.12%).
+It is because, in case of F1 (1:1 ratio) equal amount of drug and lipid was present for interaction.
 Hence, the release rate was reduced due to no extra drug molecules present.
-In case of F3 (1:3 ratio) formulations, excess lipid molecules were present in the formulation and these molecules formed a thick sheet around the drug leading to delay in drug release.
-In case of F2 (1:2) formulation, drug and lipid ratio was satisfactory.
-Although lipid molecule was in excess, they only formed a thin sheet around the drug and hence high % release was observed
+In case of F3 (1:3 ratio) formulations excess lipid molecules were present in the formulation and these molecules formed a thick sheet around the drug leading to delay in drug release.
+In case of F2 (1:2) formulations drug and lipid ratio were satisfactory.
+In spite of excess lipid molecules, high % release was observed in F2 formulation, since only a thin sheet of lipid layer has formed around the drug which does not hinder the release of drug.

-The drug EEs noted for different F1 formulation are given in Table 3.
+The drug entrapment efficiencies noted for different formulation are given in Table $3. \,$